 Early Life

-Vadim Moshkovich was born in Moscow, Russia, in 1967, to a Jewish family.
-He attended mathematical school No. 57 in Moscow and graduated from the Moscow State Institute of Radio Engineering, Electronics, and Automation in 1992.
+Vadim Moshkovich was born in Moscow, Russia, in 1967, into a Jewish family.
+He attended mathematical school No. 57 in Moscow.
+He graduated from the Moscow State Institute of Radio Engineering, Electronics, and Automation in 1992.

 Rise to Success

-Moshkovich began his career in business in 1995, importing sugar.
-He acquired sugar processing plants from 1997 to 2003.
-In 2004, he established Rusagro Group, which became one of the largest vertically integrated agricultural holdings in Russia.
-Rusagro operates in four business segments: sugar, oilseeds, meat, and grain.
-In 2011, Rosagro Plc., the main holding company of Rusagro Group, conducted an IPO on the London Stock Exchange, raising approximately $300 million.
-Moshkovich currently holds a 75% stake in the company.
-Moshkovich also controls Masshtab, a major Russian development company focused on New Moscow.
+Moshkovich began his career in the agricultural business in 1995, starting with sugar imports.
+From 1997 to 2003, he acquired sugar processing plants.
+He established Rusagro Group in 2004, which became one of the largest vertically integrated agricultural holdings in Russia, operating in the sugar, oilseeds, meat, and grain sectors.
+In 2011, Rusagro Group conducted an IPO on the London Stock Exchange, raising approximately $300 million.
+He also controls Masshtab, a major real estate development company focused on New Moscow.

 Key Business Strategies